-- a) The use of NSP1-PI grant funds must constitute an eligible use under HERA and this NOFA.
+- a) The use of NSP3 grant funds must constitute an eligible use under the Dodd-Frank Act, and this NOFA.
 Most of the activities eligible in NSP represent a subset of the eligible activities under 42 U.S.C. §5305(a).
-The NSP eligible uses must be correlated with CDBG-eligible activities. - b) Prohibited activities include, but are not limited to:

-- i) The direct payment of delinquent taxes, fees, or charges on properties to be assisted with NSP1-PI funds; - ii) The payment of any cost that is not eligible under 24 CFR §§570.201- 570.206; - iii) Assistance to persons who owe payments identified by the Comptroller of Texas as relevant (including, but not limited to, child support, student loans, and delinquent taxes); or - iv) Assistance to any household whose property is subject to tax liens and/or judgment liens in favor of the State of Texas against it.
+The NSP eligible uses must be correlated with CDBG-eligible activities. - b) Prohibited activities include, but are not limited to: - i) The direct payment of delinquent taxes, fees, or charges on properties to be assisted with NSP3 funds; - ii) The payment of any cost that is not eligible under 24 CFR §§570.201-570.206; - iii) Assistance to persons who owe payments identified by the Comptroller of Texas as relevant (including, but not limited to, child support, student loans, and delinquent taxes); or - iv) assistance to any household whose property is subject to tax liens and/or judgment liens in favor of the State of Texas. - c) No more than 10% of an award's non-administrative costs may be spent on demolition activities and non-blighted properties may not be demolished.

-7) Eligible and Ineligible Applicants
+7) Eligible and Ineligible Applicants.